OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Section A: Core Philosophy & Architecture
 The game's combat and passive effects are governed by a unified, data-driven, and event-driven architecture.
 This ensures that all interactions are predictable, extensible, and managed through a deterministic flow, whether they originate from a Unit, an Item, or a Trinket.
 Data-Driven Design: The system's behavior is defined by data Resource files (.tres) rather than being hardcoded.
 Abilities, conditions, effects, and the entities that own them are all defined as resources.
 This is the cornerstone of the system's extensibility, allowing for content creation primarily through the Godot editor.
 New code is only required for fundamentally new mechanics (i.e., new Effect or Condition scripts).
 Event-Driven Flow: The system is reactive.
 Abilities do not actively poll the game state.
 Instead, they are designed to react to discrete gameplay events (Triggers) broadcast by the BattleManager at specific moments in the combat loop (e.g., the start of a turn, a unit taking damage).
+Certain reactive abilities (e.g., counter-attacks on `on_hurt`) may be permitted to trigger even when the damage received is lethal; death processing is selectively deferred until those reactive abilities complete.
 Passive/Reactive Sources: Items and Trinkets have no direct activation mechanic.
 Their abilities begin to apply when equipped and only respond to emitted triggers.
 Stateless Logic: The AbilityResolver is a stateless service.
 It acts as a central switchboard, receiving a trigger and a context dictionary, processing it against the current game state, and outputting EffectRequests.
 It retains no information between triggers, ensuring every action is deterministic based on the state at that moment.
 Decoupled Execution (Simulation vs. Presentation): The system strictly separates state mutation from visual presentation.
 This is the Simulation & Animator Contract.
 The BattleManager first simulates the outcome of an action, modifying all relevant game data silently.
 Only after the simulation is complete is a summary of these changes (a list of CombatEvent objects) passed to the BattleAnimator.
-The animator is then responsible for presenting these events to the player with appropriate pacing and emitting the final UI update signals.
+The animator is then responsible for presenting these events to the player with animation-driven pacing (no fixed global delay).
+Each event’s animation duration governs the delay until the next event.
 The flow is a strict, ordered pipeline from a gameplay event to a change in the game state, followed by its presentation to the player.
 Game Event Occurs: A significant moment in battle happens (e.g., a unit's HP is reduced to 0).
 Trigger Emission: The BattleManager broadcasts the corresponding trigger (e.g., on_death) along with a context dictionary containing relevant data (e.g., `source_uuid` of the damaged unit for `on_hurt`).
 This broadcast is a direct call to `AbilityResolver.process_trigger`.